cavelab-ugent/rover_grid/README.md

 - -c/--csv: path to exported csv file
 - -e/--ew_points: desired number of points in East/West direction
 - -n/--ns_points: desired number of points in North/South direction
+- (optional) -i/--inner_index: index of inner corner point
 - (optional) -o/--out_file: path of output file

 > NOTE: This method generates the fourth corner by summing the vectors of both edges, then calls the 4 corner grid generation.

+> NOTE: The inner crom from which to project will be determined as the corner with the largest angle in the triangle formed by the 3 corners.
+In a very parallelogram-shaped plot, this might not give the desired plot, in which case you can give the index (1,2 or 3) of the inner corner point using the -i/--inner_index parameter.